Physical Hazards

 • Lubricating O-rings

-• Decontaminating the rotor after use with radioactive or biological materials.
+• Decontamination after exposure to radioactive or biological materials

-A cryogenic gas is a material that is normally a gas at standard temperature and pressure, but which has been supercooled such that it is a liquid or solid at standard pressure.
+Cryogenic gases are materials that exist as gases at standard temperature and pressure but are liquified or solidified at extremely low temperatures.
 Commonly used cryogenic materials include the liquids nitrogen, argon, and helium, and solid carbon dioxide (dry ice).

 Hazards associated with direct personal exposure to cryogenic fluids include:

-Frostbite – Liquid and solid cryogenics can cause severe cold contact burns by the liquid, and frostbite or cold exposure by the vapor.
+Liquid and solid cryogenics can cause severe cold contact burns by the liquid, and frostbite or cold exposure by the vapor.
 Dispensing areas need to be well ventilated.
 Avoid storing cryogenics in cold rooms, environmental chambers, and other areas with poor ventilation.
+Always wear appropriate PPE when handling.

 Cryogenic Safety Guidelines